Topologically protected edge oscillations in nonlinear dynamical units: Topological origin of edge-localized oscillations

 \subsection{Symmetries of the Hamiltonian}

 {\bf Non-Hermiticity.} A first observation is that our Hamiltonian is non-Hermitian because of $\mathcal{H}\neq\mathcal{H}^\dag$.
-Therefore one expects complex eigenvalues, the need to distinguish right and left eigenvectors and possible exceptional points \cite{heiss2012physics,miri2019exceptional,panahi2024higher}, at which two or more eigenvalues and corresponding eigenvectors coalesce.
+Physical reasons for the non-Hermiticity in our case are the directed couplings that are responsible for the off-diagonal components, as well as the on-site dynamics, leading to the block-diagonal terms which formally play an analogous role to gain and loss terms in Bloch Hamiltonians for extended non-Hermitian SSH-models \cite{lieu2018topological, lai2025non}.
+Therefore we expect complex eigenvalues, the need to distinguish right and left eigenvectors and possible exceptional points \cite{heiss2012physics,miri2019exceptional,panahi2024higher}, at which two or more eigenvalues and corresponding eigenvectors coalesce.
 Actually, we do find exceptional points in the spectrum of SL-oscillators for $s=w=8.0$ (other parameters: $\alpha_i=\alpha=1.0; \omega_i=\omega=3.0, \beta_i=1,g=0$), a parameter set that lies deeply in the region of OD-states with no significant change in the sensitivity of the OD-states close to the exceptional points.
 Neither did we find exceptional points for other on-site dynamics in a parameter region of interest, where edge-localized oscillations occur.
 Therefore, we will not discuss exceptional points any further.

 Moreover, as indicated before, for non-Hermitian systems, in general the bulk-boundary correspondence need no longer hold, due to which the topology of the bulk bands explains the existence of edge states located at the boundaries.
 As we shall see, our bulk bands show non-trivial topology.
 Of particular interest in relation to topology are symmetries of the Hamiltonian, here these are time reversal and inversion symmetry that we discuss next. \\